LDMX-Software/ldmx-software.github.io/docs/Structure-of-Event-Processors.md

 #   that contains the python class definition of MyProducer
 from LDMX.MyModule import my_producer
 myProd = MyProducer('myProd')
-myProd.my_parameter = 10 #will change the 5 to 10 in the C++
+myProd.my_parameter = 10 #will change the 5 to 10 so the C++ class will receive 10
 ```

 # Other Objects
 This structure for Event Processors is pretty general,
 and actually there are other objects in the C++ application that are configured in this way:
-PrimaryGenerators and UserActions.
+PrimaryGenerators, UserActions, and ConditionsObjectProviders.